awslabs/recurrent-intensity-model-experiments/README.md

 ## Getting Started

+0. Manually install these packages as they may require a manual selection of cuda version
+    - pytorch is pre-installed with aws deep-learning machine images (AMI)
+    - `pip install dgl-cu111` # or matching cuda version with torch
+    - `conda install -c conda-forge implicit implicit-proc=*=gpu -y`
+    - If more dependencies are needed, try this: `conda env update --file environment.yml`
+    - We use it to set up github build actions, with an obvious downside of not using any gpus.
 1. Download and install via `pip install -e .`
-    - We assume pre-installed `pytorch` and `dgl` with correct cuda versions
-    - Package `implicit` needs to be installed by conda; see details in [setup.py](setup.py)
-    - If more dependencies are needed, such as in github build box, try this command:
-        `conda env update --file environment.yml`
 2. Add data to the [data](data) folder.
 Some downloading and preparing scripts may be found in [data/util.py](data/util.py).
 3. Run recommendation experiment as
     ```